rwhitcroft/rwhitcroft.github.io/index.markdown

 Carbon Black's kernel driver (cbk7.sys), which is loaded at boot time, is able to inspect process creation by calling the `PsSetCreateProcessNotifyRoutine()` Windows API.
 From MSDN: "The PsSetCreateProcessNotifyRoutine routine adds a driver-supplied callback routine to, or removes it from, a list of routines to be called whenever a process is created or deleted."

 To monitor thread creation and image loads, it calls two more similar functions: `PsSetCreateThreadNotifyRoutine()` and `PsSetLoadImageNotifyRoutine()`.
 (An "image" in this context usually just means a DLL.)
 When the callback function receives a notification, it performs several checks to determine whether it should allow or block the request.
+Unknown and non-allowlisted executables will always be blocked.

 ![cbk7.sys](/images/psset1.png)
 <p style="text-align: center; font-size: 12px;">Disassembly pseudocode of cbk7.sys calling PsSetCreateProcessNotifyRoutine()</p>